yusukeaso-astron/plotastrodata/README.md

 ## Demo and Usage
-For the installation, conda and are available.
+For the installation, conda-forge and PyPI are available.
 ```bash
 conda install conda-forge::plotastrodata
 ```